Achievable logoAchievable logo

 Exemptions

-IARs obtain three of the same exemptions afforded to investment advisers, which are:
+IARs receive three of the same exemptions available to investment advisers:

 • Vacation (snowbird) rule